Car insurance costs an average of $96 per month in Vermont. Learn more about how rates are generated and how to save.

 In Vermont, a driver with excellent credit saves $1,028 per year on car insurance rates, contrasted with a driver saddled with a less-favorable credit rating.
 Read more about how credit history impacts car insurance premiums:

 |Very Poor (300-579)||$1,938.80|

 |Very Good (740-799)||$1,077.36|

-Finding cheap auto insurance coverage if you're saddled with a low credit score can be hard.
+Finding cheap auto insurance coverage if you have a low credit score can be hard.
 But we're here to provide some help.
-Review our guide to finding auto insurance with bad credit and learn how to save!
+Use The Zebra to compare rates and save.

 If you’re found to be at fault in an accident or convicted of an on-road offense, your insurance rates are bound to climb.
 The more offenses you rack up, the pricier your auto insurance becomes.

 In Vermont, your first minor at-fault accident will cost $353 per year in auto insurance payments.
 A DUI — considered among the most severe driving offenses — may raise your yearly insurance rates in Vermont by an average of $674.

 |At-Fault Accident ($1,000-$2,000)||$1,351.35|

 If your policy is more costly than the state average, consider shopping to get affordable insurance coverage that meets your requirements.

 The sum you pay monthly for auto insurance is dependent on the level of coverage you choose.
 A liability-only policy generally is less costly, while low-deductible comprehensive coverage costs more.
 In Vermont, the cost gap between liability-only coverage and comprehensive coverage with a $500 deductible is $666.